Housing/Shelter

 Women Against Abuse Emergency Safe Havens:

-Two 100 bed safe havens provide free, comprehensive support to survivors of domestic violence of all gender identities and their children.
+Two 100 bed safe havens provide free, comprehensive support to men and women experiencing domestic violence and their children.
 Services include: 24-hour confidential facility; for in-take call the Philadelphia Domestic Violence Hotline at 1-866-723-3014.

 City of Philadelphia Office of Supportive Housing: